dropwizard-bundles/dropwizard-configurable-assets-bundle/readme.md

 ## Add Mime Types

-Dropwizard 0.8 allows you to add new mimetypes directly to the application context.
+Since 0.8, Dropwizard allows you to add new mimetypes directly to the application context.

 ```java
 public class SampleService extends Application<SampleConfiguration> {